area17/twill/docs/.sections/crud-modules.md

     // Optional, to specify a different feature field name than the default 'featured' protected $featureField = 'featured';

-    // Optional, specify number of items per page in the listing view (-1 to disable pagination) protected $perPage = 20;
+    // Optional, specify number of items per page in the listing view (-1 to disable pagination).
+Setting ignored if sorting is enabled protected $perPage = 20;

     // Optional, specify the default listing order